orthecreedence/cl-async/future.md

     Final result: 15

-Notice how the call back was attached to the top-level future, but was able to get the result computed from many async-levels deep.
+Notice how the callback was attached to the top-level future, but was able to get the result computed from many async-levels deep.
 Not only does this mimick a normal call stack a lot closer than CPS, but can be wrapped in macros that make the syntax almost natural (note that these macros I speak of are on the way).